alokkulkarni/drift_policy/README.md

 # Privacy Policy

-**Last Updated: November 4, 2025**
+**Last Updated: November 12, 2025**

 ## Overview

-This application ("Drift") is designed with privacy as a fundamental principle.
+This application ("NearLink") is designed with privacy as a fundamental principle.
 All communication occurs directly between devices without requiring internet connectivity or central servers.
 Your data never leaves your device unless you explicitly share it with another user through a direct peer-to-peer connection.

 ## Data Collection and Storage